Lezaleas/Reviews-Churn/METHODOLOGY.md

 FROM analysis.all
 WHERE days_to_next_order IS NOT NULL;
 ```

-A simple boolean was stored in the *had_subsequent_order* column for easier repurchase rate calculations later, by checking for if *days_to_next_order* was null or not.

 At this point it was possible to understand customer's repurchase rates, and some checks were made to improve our model.
 In particular, the correlation between review scores and average repurchase rate was of importance:
 | Review Score | Repurchase Rate % | Count |